UMM-CSci-3601/backend-lab/LABTASKS.md

 ### Making sure your project is linked to your repository

+GitHub has somewhat inconsistent behavior as far as whether or not linking of the GitHub Project to your specific repository actually happens automatically or not.
+Since we want to be sure you are having a good experience using GitHub Projects, we are providing some guidance about how to be sure the GitHub Project you made is linked to _your_ team's repository.

 1. [ ] Navigate back to your repository
 2. [ ] Click the `Projects` tab on your GitHub repository
 3. [ ] You should now see the project you just made